Theresa May To Trigger Article 50 On March 29, UK To Begin Brexit Negotiations

 It’s all systems go for the United Kingdom as British Prime Minister Theresa May will trigger Article 50 on Wednesday, March 29.
 A spokesperson said that May will write a letter to the EU’s 27 other members to express her intent to have the negotiations begin swiftly.
-This move comes after a referendum held nine months ago where British people voted 51.9 percent to 48.1 percent in favor to leave the European Union.
+This move comes after a referendum held nine months ago where British citizens voted 51.9 percent to 48.1 percent in favor to leave the European Union.

 The formal Brexit negotiations between Downing Street and the 27 other EU states will start after March 29.
-According to BBC, if all goes according to the 2-year plan of negotiations, then Brexit will happen in March 2019.
+According to BBC News, if all goes according to the two-year plan of negotiations, then Brexit will happen in March of 2019.

 Meanwhile, European Commission President Jean-Claude Juncker thinks that leaving the EU is a bad idea.
 While others assume that Brexit will set a precedent for other European countries to break away from the EU, Juncker strongly disagrees that this will happen.
-The European Commission President warned that other member states will “realize it’s not worth leaving.”
+The European Commission president warned that other member states will “realize it’s not worth leaving.”

 “They will all see from the UK’s example that leaving the EU is a bad idea,” Juncker said.
 “On the contrary, the remaining member states will fall in love with each other again and renew their vows with the European Union.”